How to Fix Panel disconnect on GE Profile PDT755SYRFS

 Common Symptoms & Causes

-The following symptoms suggest your GE Profile PDT755SYRFS is experiencing a panel disconnect issue.
+Here are the symptoms you might notice if your GE Profile PDT755SYRFS is facing a panel disconnect issue.

 • The control panel is completely unresponsive when buttons are pressed

-• The dishwasher displays a blinking or frozen indicator light with no cycle starting
+• The dishwasher shows a blinking or frozen indicator light with no cycle starting

 • The cycle selection buttons intermittently fail to register input